 The super-busy lifestyle of the day contributes a huge share to the lack of proper sleep in people and nobody can possibly deny it.
 You keep running behind something or the other and in turn, you do not provide your body and mind with sufficient rest.
 Another major reason for sleep deprivation is the overuse of gadgets like mobile phones and computers especially late at night.
-Yes, the blue light from the gadgets keeps you awake for hours together no matter what the time is.
-The recent researches claim that sleep deprivation may cause diabetes leading to cardiac problems.
+Yes, the blue light from the gadgets keeps you awake for hours together with no matter what the time is.
+Recent researches claim that sleep deprivation may cause diabetes leading to cardiac problems.

 Another issue that you cannot possibly overlook in case of diabetes is obesity or excessive weight gain.
 Come on!
 It is not just about you getting out of shape and not being able to put on your favorite pair of pencil jeans.
 Understand that it is a serious health concern so that you shall be careful about it in the days to come.
 Again, the reason behind obesity is the disturbance in the body’s metabolism cycle.
 With improper metabolism, there are increased chances for accumulation of fat cells in the body resulting in obesity.

 The body does show signs before the event and it is only that we fail to notice them.
-Some of the early signs of cardiac attack include dizziness, short breath, Nausea and pain in the left arm, shoulders and chest.
-In severe cases, people with diabetes are at the increased risk of cardiac failure where the heart loses its ability to pump blood.
+Some of the early signs of cardiac attack include dizziness, short breath, Nausea, and pain in the left arm, shoulders, and chest.
+In severe cases, people with diabetes are at an increased risk of cardiac failure where the heart loses its ability to pump blood.
 This may cause also result in fluid retention in lungs and other body organs and results in swelling as well.